 Located at 1850 M Street NW, the Brattle Group Washington office was opened in 1996 to focus on regulation, antitrust, and public policy projects.
 The office continues to grow and is one of the busiest and most important offices inside the firm.

-There is a total of 250 Brattle staff and principals who work from 8 offices in the United States, Canada, Spain, Italy, and the United Kingdom serving a number of industries, including electric power, financial institutions, natural gas and petroleum, telecommunications and media, and healthcare.
-The work they perform for clients is high profile, extremely niche, and includes sensitive government work – hence a key strategic focus on Washington, DC.
+There is a total of 250 Brattle staff and principals who work from 8 offices in the United States, Canada, Spain, Italy, and the United Kingdom.
+They serve a number of industries, including electric power, financial institutions, natural gas and petroleum, telecommunications and media, and healthcare.
+The work they perform for clients is high profile, extremely niche, and includes sensitive government work.
+Hence, a key strategic focus on Washington, DC.
+This focus allows them to nab the last spot at #10 on our list of top consulting firms in Washington DC.

 The type of work you will get to do at the Brattle Group in DC involves offering sophisticated capabilities in economic modeling, econometrics, and financial analysis.
 Brattle Group teams appear before courts, governments, and arbitration panels around the world.
 The DC office offers a great company culture, and management is very supportive of personal goals – consistently finding ways to help consultants identify and reach them.